-1. Humanity has suffered so terribly during the past two hundred years that it is possible to bring about the needed changes, provided that the correct steps are taken now, before the pain and agony are forgotten and their effects have passed out of man’s consciousness.
-These steps must be taken at once whilst patent evidences of past evil ways are still present and the aftermath of war is before our eyes.
-This thirty year war is definitely a result of the capitalistic system; labor forged the weapons whereby the war was won by the Forces of Light.
-As a result, cities and lands and our modern civilization have been destroyed and out of this destruction, great good can come.
+1. Humanity has suffered so terribly during the past two hundred years that it is possible to bring about the needed changes, provided that the correct steps are taken before the pain and agony are forgotten and their effects have passed out of man's consciousness.
+These steps must be taken at once whilst patent evidences of the past are still present, and the aftermath of world war is before our eyes.

-2. Money is meaningless today in many homes in many lands.
-There is no money.
-The financial structure of many nations has disappeared; records have been lost; there is nothing to purchase and [page 128] no cash with which to buy.
-From the standpoint of the race as a whole this is very good; new values are inevitably grasped; the beauty of human relationships, the fact that very little is needed to insure true happiness and the realization that money and comfort could not purchase security have proved to be valuable lessons.
-Can these realizations be preserved?
-They can be, if the right steps are taken now and the old ways of life are not restored.

-3. The release of the energy of the atom is definitely the inauguration of the New Age; it will so completely alter our way of life that much of the planning at present being done will be found to be of an interim nature; it will simply help humanity to make a great transition out of the materialistic system now so dominating into one in which right human relations will be the basic characteristic.
-This new and better way of life will be developed for two main reasons—:
+2. The release of the energy of the atom is definitely the inauguration of the New Age; it will so completely alter our way of life that much of the planning at present being done will be found to be of an interim nature; it will simply help humanity to make a great transition out of the materialistic system now dominating into one in which right human relations will be the basic characteristic.
+This new and better way of life will be developed for two main reasons:

 a.
 The purely spiritual reasons of human brotherhood, of peaceful cooperative enterprise and the constantly unfolding principle of the Christ consciousness in the hearts of men.
 This may be deemed a mystical and visionary reason; it is already more controlling in its effects than is believed.

 b.
 The frankly selfish motive of self-preservation.
-The discovery of the release of energy has not only put into human hands a potent force which will inevitably bring in a new and better [page 129] way of life, but also a terrible weapon, capable of wiping the human family off the face of the earth.
-The atomic bomb has already brought peace on earth, in spite of the outcries of the sentimentalists, the pacifists, the ecclesiastics and the politically minded Vatican.
-Two bombs sufficed to end the war and thereby countless lives were saved.
+The release of atomic energy has not only put into human hands a potent force which will inevitably bring in a new and better way of life, but also a terrible weapon, capable of wiping the human family off the face of the earth.

+[Page 82]

-4. The steady and selfless work of the men and women of goodwill in every land.
+3. The steady and selfless work of the men and women of goodwill in every land.
 This work is non-spectacular but surely founded on right principles and it is one of the main agencies for peace.

-To return to our theme: On account of this discovery of the release of the energy of the atom, both capital and labor are each faced with a problem and both these problems will reach a point of crisis in the next forty years.
+On account of this energy discovery capital and labour are each faced with a problem, and both these problems will reach a point of crisis in the next few years.